Patsy Willard: Olympics

 She competed at the 1964 Summer Olympics in Tokyo, where she won a bronze medal in the 3 meter springboard event.
 Willard finished only .18 points behind American diver Jeanne Collier who took the silver, and finished around seven points behind Ingrid Engel Kramer of Germany, who took the gold medal.
 Through the first six dives of the preliminaries, Willard held the lead, but Kramer pulled ahead in the final dive of the preliminaries and maintained the lead throughout the last three dives.
 Kramer would prove to be an outstanding performer in Olympic competition.

 At 19, at the 1960 Summer Olympics in Rome, she finished a close fourth place in the springboard to Liz Ferris of Great Britain who took the bronze.
 Ingrid Kramer of Germany easily took the gold medal, with Paula Jean Pope of the U.S. team taking the silver.
 Members of the American press were disappointed with Pope's second place finish, but Kramer would prove to be a dominant diver in Olympic competition.

-Willard won a bronze at the 1963 Pan American Games in Sao Paulo, Brazil in the 3-meter springboard.
+Willard won a bronze at the 1963 Pan American Games in São Paulo, Brazil in the 3-meter springboard.

 In 1964, she was the outdoors Champion on the 1-metre springboard and the 10-metre platform.
 She won national titles in indoor competition on the 1-metre springboard in 1960, 1962, and 1963, and captured a national title on platform in 1966.